 — Guilherme Rambo (@_inside) June 5, 2018

-Any iPads running the iOS 12 beta also use the exact same gestures on the iPhone X. You’re able to swipe up from the bottom of the screen to bring you to the home screen, and to access the Control Center, all you need to do is swipe down from the top-right corner.
-It also includes multi-user Face ID, allowing you to add two different Face ID profiles to unlock your phone and complete tasks.
+Apple iPads with iOS 12 use the same gesture control system as the iPhone X. You’re able to swipe up from the bottom of the screen to bring you to the home screen, and to access the Control Center, all you need to do is swipe down from the top-right corner.
+Beta versions include multi-user Face ID, allowing you to add two different Face ID profiles to unlock your phone and complete tasks.

 New Apple Pencil